josmar-crwdstffng/angular/aio/README.md

 For this purpose, use the `yarn docs-watch` task, which watches for changes to source files and only re-processes the files necessary to generate the docs that are related to the file that has changed.
-Since this task takes shortcuts, it is much faster (often less than 1 second) but it won't produce full fidelity content.
+Since this task takes shortcuts, it is much faster (often less than 1 second) but it will not produce full fidelity content.
 For example, links to other docs and code examples may not render correctly.
 This is most particularly noticed in links to other docs and in the embedded examples, which may not always render correctly.